 FAYETTEVILLE -- A former U.S. Postal Service employee was sentenced to federal prison Wednesday for stealing mail from her rural route.

-Multiple customers along rural routes in Washington County complained in January they hadn't received Amazon parcels or greeting cards containing money or gift cards, according to court documents.
+Multiple customers along rural routes in Washington County complained in January that they had not received Amazon parcels or greeting cards containing money or gift cards, according to court documents.
 The complaints corresponded to the times that Repper, a mail carrier, was employed, and to the route for which she was responsible.

 Special agents on Feb.
 5 placed an envelope containing $20 in the mail Repper was to deliver.
 As she was returning to the main Fayetteville post office, agents learned the planted mail had been rifled.

 Repper admitted to taking the $20 when questioned.